-Blood tests: Glucose (laboratory and bedside strip test) Urea and electrolytes
+Blood tests: Glucose (laboratory and bedside strip test)

+Urea and electrolytes,
-\Rightarrow If improving, continue and for intravenous fluids after 6 hours, please refer to the previous section.

-\Rightarrow If deteriorating, seek specialist help without delay.

-6. Re-introduction of oral feeds: Restart oral feeds as soon as possible; once the child is alert and has stopped vomiting.
-If necessary, consult your local dietitian for more details.

-7. Going Home: Only allow the child home if you and the family are entirely happy and you have discussed the problems with the consultant on call.
+- ⇒ If improving, continue and for intravenous fluids after 6 hours, please refer to the previous section. - ⇒If deteriorating, seek specialist help without delay. - 6.
+Re-introduction of oral feeds: Restart oral feeds as soon as possible; once the child is alert and has stopped vomiting.
+If necessary, consult your local dietitian for more details. - 7.
+Going Home: Only allow the child home if you and the family are entirely happy and you have discussed the problems with the consultant on call.
 The family must have a clear management plan and be prepared to return if the child deteriorates.
+They should also have a clear plan for subsequent intercurrent illness as it is usually straightforward preventing further episodes.

-For further information please refer to: Saudubray J-M, van den Berghe G, Walter JH. (editors) Inborn Metabolic Diseases.
+For further information please refer to:

+Saudubray J-M, Baumgartner MR, Walter JH. (editors) Inborn Metabolic Diseases.
 Diagnosis and treatment.
-5th Edition.
-Springer 2012
+6th Edition.
+Springer 2016